kubernetes/minikube/site/content/en/docs/commands/addons.md

 ### Options

 ```
       --images string       Images used by this addon.
-Divided by comma.
+Separated by commas.
       --registries string   Registries used by this addon.
-Divided by comma.
+Separated by commas.
 ```

 ### Options inherited from parent commands